Jerome Davis/Icon Sportswire

 Since 1988, only four Defensive Rookie of the Year winners have been selected outside of the first round.

-Since 2010, there have been five Heisman Trophy winners to win Offensive Rookie of the Year, the most recent being Jayden Daniels in 2024.
+Since 2010, there have been five Heisman Trophy winners who have also won Offensive Rookie of the Year, the most recent being Jayden Daniels in 2024.